REPUBLIC

 Authorities

-The authorities possess the constituent power, the legislative power, the executive power and the judicial power.
+The authorities possess the legislative power, the executive power and the judicial power.

 Nation

-The nation consists of active and passive members.
+The Nation consists of both active and passive members.

-No one can be an active member of more than a single nation at the same time.
-Possession of constituent power in another nation requires a change of nationality.
+No one can be an active member of more than one Nation at the same time.
+Active membership of another Nation requires a change of nationality.
 Change of nationality is a matter of national sovereignty.

 President